Arjun0106/Grok-It/README.md

 ### Step 1 : Clone Project

-Clone this project into your local system.
+Clone the project into your local system.

 ### Step 2 : Build & Run Project

-Build & sync all the necessary dependencies then run the project in the built-in emulator in Android Studio or in your mobile device.
+Build & sync all the necessary dependencies, then run the project in the built-in emulator in Android Studio or your mobile device.

 ### Step 3 : Click on Live Scan Button